 How to get a pair:

-Borrow or rent.I have never paid full price for my snowshoes.
-Mostly because I’m typically trying to outfit my family and I’m super cheap.
-But when you are ready to buy, REI Garage Sales, Craigslist, Thrift Stores, local gear swaps and online gear swap pages are great places to start!
+Borrow or rent first, if you can.
+Then you are ready to buy, clearance sales, Thrift Stores, local gear swaps and online gear swap pages are great places to start!

 - Invite your friends, and start and end at a brewery or coffee shop.
 I started a thing called a ‘Hike n Pint’ where we start and end at Utepils, which borders Theodore Wirth Park and even your non-snowshoer friends can join afterwards.